phensd/Auto-Picture-Puzzle/README.md

 [Download this repo, and extract it somewhere easy-to-access.](https://github.com/phensd/Auto-Picture-Puzzle/archive/refs/heads/master.zip)

-Now, run the following commands:
+Now, run the following commands
 ```
 cd <the path to the extracted Auto Puzzle Picture source>
 mkdir build